lightning/bolts/00-introduction.md

      several blockchains.
 Nodes are to ignore any messages that reference a `chain_hash` that are unknown to them.
 Unlike `bitcoin-cli`, the hash is not reversed but is used directly.
+     Sometimes this format is referred as "little-endian" representation of the proof of work 256 bit unsigned integer for the block.
      For the main chain Bitcoin blockchain, the `chain_hash` value MUST be (encoded in hex):
      `6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000`.